skeweddata/skeweddata.github.io/_posts/2020-12-30-polling-part-2.md

 ![candidate preference by age buckets](/images/2020-12-30-polling-part-2/age_distribution_binned.png)

 Demographic differences matter greatly for polls.
-On one hand, when properly accounted for, they can result in more accurate polls.
-On the other hand, if you don't correctly consider the demographics of the population, you can get polls that are systematically wrong.
+If you don't correctly consider the demographics of the population, at best your polls will have larger uncertainties than you expect, and at worst you can get polls that give you wildly wrong answers.
 I'll dive into some examples of this in the next posts.

 [^sampling]:
     The reason for this is the same sampling uncertainty from the